Are your potential customers greeted with this “Your connection is not private” error message when they visit your website?

 Search engines are clamping down on websites that are not secure by making it harder to find your website using organic search.
 Google officially announced that the security of your website is a ranking factor when it comes to SEO, and so,even if your website is for information purposes or content, you will also need a valid SSL certificate.
 Meanwhile, browsers such as Chrome or Safari display the “Your connection is not private” error message in an effort to keep users’ information safe.

 4 advantages that come with having an SSL certificate:

 Your data and your customers’ data is protected

 An SSL certificate encrypts the data that is transferred to and from your website.
 This means any data or sensitive information is protected from being read or stolen by anyone malicious who may attempt to access it.
-An SSL-certificate massively reduces the risk of a data breach which is imperative for e-commerce websites.
+A valid SSL-certificate massively reduces the risk of a data breach which is imperative for e-commerce websites.
 It gives your visitors comfort knowing their data is safe.

 It shows customers that their payments are secure

 The previous point also applies to your customers’ payment data.
 Having “HTTPS” in your URL shows your customers that you are encrypting and protecting their card details or other payment details.